hcederna/notes-email/README.md

 Let's circle back to the `config.py` file you saved in the previous step to fill out the remaining information.

-1. On your desktop, open the `notes-email-master` directory.
+1. On your desktop, open the `notes-email` directory.
 2. Open the `config.py` file.
 3. Replace the `specified_recipient_email@gmail.com` value next to `RECIPIENT_EMAIL` with the email address where you want to send the notes digest email (this can be your Gmail account).
 Make sure you have ""around the email address.
 4. Replace the `5` value next to `NUM_NOTES` with the number of random learning notes and Kindle highlights to include in each notes digest email.